 Hundreds of thousands of people in the United States undergo total knee replacement surgery every year.
 Though considered one of the most successful surgeries of all time, advancements in tools and techniques continue to improve patient outcomes.
-At Silicon Valley Orthopaedics in Fremont and Foster City, California, Nic Gay, MD, and Masi Reynolds, MD, perform total knee replacement procedures using the most innovative surgical tools available.
+At Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, Nic Gay, MD, Masi Reynolds, MD, and George Thabit III, MD perform total knee replacement procedures using the most innovative surgical tools available.
 To schedule a consultation, call the office closest to you or book an appointment online today.

 A total knee replacement is a surgical treatment that involves removing the damaged portions of your knee joint and replacing them with prosthetic devices.